An Alabama woman is doing well after the latest experimental pig kidney transplant

 “A lot of what we’re seeing, we’re seeing for the first time,” Montgomery said.

-During a visit last week with Locke, who now works for the federal government, Looney hugged her longtime doctor, saying, “Thank you for not giving up on me.”
+Locke, who recently joined the federal Health Resources and Services Administration, visited last week to check her longtime patient's progress.
+Looney hugged her, saying, “Thank you for not giving up on me.”

 “Never,” Locke responded.